-To answer our central question - the assessment of the impact of the agroecological rice interventions on human livelihoods, specifically on the four dimensions of capital - we analyze the two scenarios, the Business As Usual (BAU) and Agroecology (AE) scenarios.
+To answer our central question - the assessment of the impact of the agroecological rice interventions on human livelihoods, specifically on the four dimensions of capital - we analyze the two scenarios, the Business as Usual (BAU) and Agroecology (AE) scenarios.

 Table 4 presents the policies and assumptions characterizing each scenario.
-Based on the insights of the interviews / the interventions identified in this report, a key set of policy interventions - structured around FAO's Ten Elements of Agroecology - have been identified that were translated into actions and assumption in the model.
-However, since agroecology constitutes a holistic approach, where principles and interventions are interlinked, the table also indicates that several interventions can be assigned to various elements.
-The two columns on the right-hand side of 4 indicate the level of implementation in the two scenarios.
-The BAU column presents the current state of practice (that would be continued into the future) and the value is estimated using the last historical data point available or estimates from local experts9.
+Based on the insights of the interviews/the interventions identified in this report, a key set of policy interventions structured around FAO's Ten Elements of Agroecology, have been identified that were translated into actions and assumptions in the model.
+However, since agroecology constitutes a holistic approach where principles and interventions are interlinked, the table also indicates that several interventions can be assigned to various elements.
+The two columns on the right-hand side in Table 4 indicate the level of implementation in the two scenarios.
+The BAU column presents the current state of practice (that would be continued into the future) and the value is estimated using the latest historical data point available or estimates from local experts9.
 The AE column shows the absolute value (not the changes compared to BAU) that is assumed to be implemented in 2020 (unless otherwise indicated).
 To maintain the internal logic of the scenarios, the scenarios assume the application of the production approaches not only for rice but also for all crops.
 It should be noted that the interventions are applied to all crops, but the impact can vary.
-In the model, we distinguish between 10 different crops (cereals, fruits, fibre crops, pulses, tubers, treenuts, vegetables, sugar crops, oilcrops, other crops) [MI 2014].
-The partly differing impact, especially on water nutrients etc. is based on the historical observed behaviour of the last 25 years).
+In the model, we distinguish between 10 different crops (cereals, fruits, fibre crops, pulses, tubers, treenuts, vegetables, sugar crops, oilcrops and other crops) (MI 2014).
+The partly differing impact, especially on water nutrients etc. is based on the historical observed behaviour throughout the last 25 years.
 We apply the interventions to all crops, since it is also more realistic, that government and farmers do not only change for one crop only, but for the whole agricultural sector.
-This means that the impact of the change for one crops is then only a part of the whole impact (as is estimated using proxies as per Table 7).
+This means that the impact of the change for one crop is then only a part of the whole impact (as is estimated using proxies as per Table 7).

-The proposed AE scenario in this study is characterized by a change of farming techniques (e.g. implementation of agroecological approaches) and the inherent social and economic consequences (e.g. food autonomy or job creation), that is supported by a shift of government expenditure.
+The proposed AE scenario in this study is characterized by a change of farming techniques (e.g. implementation of agroecological approaches) and the inherent social and economic consequences (e.g. food autonomy or job creation), that is supported by a shift in government expenditure.
 These changes in government expenditure are primarily in the realm of investment in irrigation, with a reduction of overall expenditure, while investing in higher efficiency, targeting smallholders towards key aspects of agroecology (e.g. sustainable land management etc.).
-In the
+In the BAU scenario (continuation of the current status), the government makes a considerable investment in water management through enlarging the area equipped for irrigation, but not